andjelx/chat_services/README_DONE.md

 Some thoughts
 ===
-* Setup app monitoring can be done with Prometheus JVM
+* Setup app monitoring can be done with Prometheus JMX Exporter
 * Rewrite ansible code to fit better
 * Update Java code to fully support parametrization